 And, we’ve mentioned them in this post before, Activators — change function keys to double, triple, long keyboard key presses.
 A single press will still be the native action of a function key, and the activators will work the way you decide!
 Zing zang, all ready :)

 We really hope this info about how to change function keys was useful, and that now you know more about function keys!
 If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.